What is Tax Equivalent Yield?

 - Or, Tax Yield = 0.08 / 0.65 = 0.1230 = 12.3%.

-From the above calculation, we are clear that Mrs. Olivia certainly needs to invest in tax-free investments and not taxed investments.
+From the above calculation, we see that Mrs. Olivia certainly needs to invest in tax-free investments and not taxed investments.

-Investors should use this formula to find out whether it is prudent to pay higher taxes for investing in taxed investments.
+Investors should use the formula for tax equivalent yield to determine whether it is prudent to pay higher taxes for investing in taxed investments.

 Let’s understand this by using a simple example.